 This morning we walk south of the town following trails along the coast passing a number of medieval lookout towers and the lighthouse that marks the eastern most point of Italy.
 After stopping for a coffee in a strategically placed ‘agriturismo’, we’ll continue on down the coast to a lovely small bay, where you can a swim before a delicious buffet lunch.
 (13 kms, 4 hrs, grade 3).
 We’ll be given a lift back to our base, where the rest of the afternoon and evening are free.
 (Lunch)

-After breakfast, we'll be transferred back to Bari, which is well connected by air, rail and road to the rest of Italy and Europe.
+After breakfast, you’ll be able to continue your holiday.
+Bari is well connected by air, rail and road to the rest of Italy and Europe.

 Interested in the Puglia walking tour in the spring: Bari to Lecce Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›

-Puglia walking tour in spring 2018: Bari to Lecce
+Puglia walking tour in spring, Tour 2: Bari to Lecce

 Tour Size7 to 15 people

 Single supplement $1000 (double room for single use)

 - 12 nights accommodation (see the itinerary for details) in 4-star boutique hotels